crobox/clickhouse-scala-client/README.md

 ### Indexer configuration

-Inserting into clickhouse is done using an akka stream.
+Inserting into clickhouse is done using an pekko stream.
 All the settings are applied on a per table basis.
 We will do one insert when the maximum number of items `batch-size` or the maximum time has been exceeded `flush-interval`.
 Based on the number of `concurrent-requests` we can run multiple inserts in parallel for the same table.

 ```